Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Technical Approach

+SLOOP augments an OO-POMDP defined over a given map $\mathcal{M}$ with a spatial language observation space and a spatial language observation model.
+The map $\mathcal{M}$ consists of a discrete set of locations and contains landmark information (e.g. landmark's name, location and geometry), such that $N$ objects exist on the map at possibly unknown locations.
+Thus, the state space can be factored into a set of $N$ objects plus the given map $\mathcal{M}$ and robot state $s=(s_1,\cdots,s_N,s_r,\mathcal{M})$.
+SLOOP does not augment the action space, thus the action space of the underlying OO-POMDP is left unchanged.
+Because the transition and reward functions are, by definition, independent of observations, they are also kept unchanged in SLOOP.
+Next, we introduce spatial language observations.

-According to \citet{landau1993whatwhere}, the standard linguistic representation of an object's place requires three elements: the object to be located (\emph{figure}), the reference object (\emph{ground}), and their relationship (\emph{spatial relation}), which in our case is a spatial preposition.
-We abide by this convention and represent spatial information from a given natural language description in terms of atomic propositions, each represented as a tuple of the form $(f,r,\gamma)$, where $f$ is the \emph{figure}, $r$ is the \emph{spatial relation} and $\gamma$ is the \emph{ground}.
+According to \citet{landau1993whatwhere}, the standard linguistic representation of an object's place requires three elements: the object to be located (\emph{figure}), the reference object (\emph{ground}), and their relationship (\emph{spatial relation}).
+We follow this convention and represent spatial information from a given natural language description in terms of atomic propositions, each represented as a tuple of the form $(f,r,\gamma)$, where $f$ is the \emph{figure}, $r$ is the \emph{spatial relation} and $\gamma$ is the \emph{ground}.
 In our case, $f$ refers to a target object, $\gamma$ refers to a landmark on the map, and $r$ is a predicate that is true if the locations of $f$ and $\gamma$ satisfy the semantics of the spatial relation.
-As an example, given spatial language \emph{the red Honda is behind Belmont, near Hi-Lo}, two tuples of this form can be extracted: \{(\texttt{RedCar}($f$), \texttt{behind}($r$), \texttt{Belmont}($\gamma$)), (\texttt{RedCar}($f$), \texttt{near}($r$), \texttt{HiLo}($\gamma$))\}.
+As an example, given spatial language \emph{the red Honda is behind Belmont, near Hi-Lo}, two tuples of this form can be extracted (parentheses indicate role): \{(\texttt{RedCar}($f$), \texttt{behind}($r$), \texttt{Belmont}($\gamma$)), (\texttt{RedCar}($f$), \texttt{near}($r$), \texttt{HiLo}($\gamma$))\}.

-We define the \emph{spatial language observation} as a set of $(f,r,\gamma)$ tuples extracted from a given spatial language.
-The space of all possible tuples of such form for a given map is the \emph{spatial language observation space}.
-Next, we formulate the corresponding observation model.
+We define a \emph{spatial language observation} as a set of $(f,r,\gamma)$ tuples extracted from a given spatial language.
+We define the spatial language observation space to be the space of all possible tuples of such form for a given map, objects, and a set of spatial relations.